Yohh/obsidian-simple-sketch/README.md

 1. Open Obsidian and navigate to the settings.
 2. Go to the "Community plugins" section and enable the Simple Sketch Plugin.
-3. Use the plugin to create and edit sketches within your notes.
+3. Use the plugin to create and edit sketches.

 ## Contribution